hipages/php-fpm_exporter/README.md

 # TYPE phpfpm_up gauge
 ```

-## Grafana Dasbhoard for Kubernetes
+## Grafana Dashboard for Kubernetes

 The Grafana dashboard can be found [here](https://grafana.com/dashboards/4912).
 There is also a more generic version [here](./grafana/kubernetes-php-fpm.json).